 You know the ones.
 The types of fights that go in circles and you’re spinning your wheels, never getting anywhere.
 The ones that get heated really fast and really hot.
 The ones where you feel panic and/or anger because you’re convinced your partner just isn’t hearing you.

 These types of conflicts are really hard.
 They also never seem to end – which takes us back to the negative health impacts of long-term marital stress.
 Our emotional stress takes a toll on our body.
-If you want to understand these fights better and finally get some traction, read this article about what’s going on with your body and what to do about it.
+If you want to understand these fights better and finally get some traction, read my article about what’s going on in your body when you fight and how to self-soothe.

 11. YOU HAVE QUESTIONS